 In 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which is intended to improve financial reporting on leasing transactions.
 ASU No. 2016-02 will require lessees to recognize right of use assets and lease obligations for operating and finance leases under terms greater than 12 months.
 ASU No. 2016-02 is effective for fiscal years beginning after December 15, 2020, with early adoption permitted.
 ASU No. 2016-02 must be applied modified retrospectively.
 On June 3, 2020, FASB issued ASU No. 2020-05, Revenue from Contracts with Customers (Topic 606) and Leases (Topic 842) that extended the effective date for certain entities, including the Organization, to annual periods beginning after December 15, 2022.
-The Organization is currently evaluating the effects of this ASU.
+Management has reviewed the Organization's lease and determined that it is short term in nature (less than 12 months) and does not qualify for the new accounting treatment.